Skip to content

 SQL LOAD csv

-For higher performance requirements when importing tables, you can use the SQL LOAD csv approach.
+If you have higher performance requirements for importing tables, you can use the SQL LOAD csv approach.
 Below is an example for MySQL:

 LOAD DATA INFILE '/path/to/your/file.csv'